anvilproject/anvil-docker/anvil-rstudio-bioconductor/README.md

 ### Applications

-The AnVIL R Docker contains the [RStudio Server](https://www.rstudio.com/products/rstudio-server/) application which supports a web browser version of RStudio.
+The AnVIL RStudio Docker contains the [RStudio Server](https://www.rstudio.com/products/rstudio-server/) application which supports a web browser version of RStudio.
 Additionally, it contains all system dependencies for Bioconductor packages.

 ### Libraries
 The Bioconductor image inherits all libraries from `anvil-rstudio-base`.
 The following packages are included in the base image: